stpaultim/uc_stripe/README.txt

    - Your Stripe API key, private

-d) Download and install version 2.2.0 PHP Stripe library (https://github.com/stripe/stripe-php.
+d) Download and install version 2.2.0 PHP Stripe library from https://github.com/stripe/stripe-php/releases.
 Put it in sites/all/libraries/stripe such that the path to Stripe.php is sites/all/libraries/stripe/lib/Stripe.php.
 PLEASE CLEAR THE CACHE AFTER CHANGING THE STRIPE PHP LIBRARY.
 The Libraries module caches its memory of